staslev/LeetCode-refactored/arrays/LongestPalindromicSubstring.md

 }
 ```

-This code lays the grounds with the `extendPalindrome` methods, but it has a number of properties we would like to revise:
+This code lays the groundwork with the `extendPalindrome` methods, but it has a number of aspects we would like to revise:

-* `lo` and `maxLen` are class variables.
-The state brought about by these fields makes it harder to identify the flow.
-While class variables are not evil per-se, when dealing with small sized code such as LeetCode solutions it's best to avoid state for the sake of clarity and simplicity.
+* `lo` and `maxLen` bring about state to the party.
+This state makes it harder to identify the flow.
+While class variables are not evil per-se, but `extendPalindrome` could definitely do without
 * The `if` block inside `extendPalindrome` could be made clearer